DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * metrics: The function ``rte_metrics_init`` will have a non-void return in order to notify errors instead of calling ``rte_exit``.

-* power: ``rte_power_set_env`` function will no longer return 0 on attempt to set new power environment if power environment was already initialized.
-  In this case the function will return -1 unless the environment is unset first (using ``rte_power_unset_env``).
-Other function usage scenarios will not change.

 * cmdline: ``cmdline`` structure will be made opaque to hide platform-specific content.
 On Linux and FreeBSD, supported prior to DPDK 20.11, original structure will be kept until DPDK 21.11.